FernandaAbreu24/FernandaAbreu24/README.md

 <div align="turn">
   <h3>Welcome!<br>
   I'm Fernanda Abreu</h3>
+  <h4>💻I'm a student of Systems Analysis and Development;<br>
+      🌐Web development;<br>
+      🌎I'm studying English;<br>
-  <h4>I'm a student of Systems Analysis and Development, I study English and I am always looking to learn new things!<br>
+      And I'm always looking to learn new things!<br>
       I am also looking for my first opportunity to enter the field.
   </h4>

 </div>